8/15/2024

 CFO, Storskogen

 Hi Johan, I can start with the first question, which is the easier one regarding the minority options.
-We do have a total liability of 2.1 billion in the balance sheet, of which 530 something is the short term, so the next 12 months.
+We do have a total liability of 2.1 billion in the balance sheet. of which 530 something is the short term, so next 12 months.
 And of those, we believe that around 150 million might be called upon during the coming two quarters, so Q3 and Q4 this year.
-And of course, this is attached with a lot of uncertainty because it might also be that minority shareholders do not want to sell at this point, but if they do, then that would be 150 million roughly.
-And then the earn out liability is very small, it's only 60 million in the balance sheet, of which 30 is short term and of those, only a very small amount is likely to be paid out in the short term, if that helps.
-Regarding the question about the RTM EDTA, you're right, it was 4.1 billion at the end of Q2, it was the same amount at the end of Q1 and it was significantly higher at the end of last year.
-Again, this is a result of the divestments that we've made, bear in mind that we divested electrician companies and the Dexter portfolio and some others during last year's round-lift also in Q2 this year that had a low profitability, but yet profit making.
-And that of course impacts and the other ingredient there is obviously the negative organic EBITDA growth that we unfortunately have seen, especially in trade and services due to macro mainly in the past quarters.
-I'm not sure, maybe you want to rephrase the question about the patterns?
+And of course, this is attached with a lot of uncertainty because it might also be that minority share holders do not want to sell at this point, but if they do then that would be 150 million roughly.
+And then the earn out liability is very small.
+It's only 60 million in the balance sheet of which 30 is short term and of those only a very small amount is likely to be paid out in the short term if that helps.
+Regarding the question about the RTM EBTA, you're right, it was 4.1 billion at the end of Q2.
+It was the same amount at the end of Q1, and it was significantly higher at the end of last year.
+Again, this is a result of, of course, divestments that we've made, bear in mind that we divested electrician companies and the DEXTRI portfolio and some others during last year.
+Kronlift also in Q2 this year that had a low profitability, but yet profit making.
+And that, of course, impacts.
+And then the other ingredient there is obviously the negative organic EBITDA, EBITDA and also EBITDA growth that we've unfortunately have seen, especially in trade and services. due to macros mainly in the past quarters.
+I'm not sure, maybe you want to rephrase the question about patterns?

 speaker